 Once the CASPA application has been received by Nova Southeastern University, a supplemental application will be made available online.
 Your complete supplemental application must be returned and received no later than February 15 in order to be considered for admission for the June entering class.
 Once we receive the GRE scores, the supplemental application, and the $50 fee, your file will be reviewed by the admissions counselor.

-Prior to matriculation, applicants must have received a baccalaureate degree from a regionally accredited college or university, with a minimum cumulative GPA of 3.0 on a four point grading scale and a minimum science GPA of 3.0 on a 4.0 grading scale.
-Successful applicants in the past have had science and cumulative grade point averages above 3.0.
+Prior to matriculation, applicants must have received a baccalaureate degree from a regionally accredited college or university, with a minimum cumulative GPA of 3.0 on a four point grading scale and a minimum science GPA of 3.0 on a 4.0 grading scale at the time of application.

 Course work, particularly required and recommended prerequisites, completed in the recent past is deemed to be more relevant to the related content in the professional curriculum and serve as better preparation than course work completed in prior years.
 Academic preparation is considered on a case by case basis in the context of health care experience, etc.